Eating Disorders Clinical Treatment & Mental Health Resources

 Primary care doctor

 A primary doctor may be the first medical professional an individual turns to when they are ready to seek treatment for their eating disorder.
 Doctors may also be the first to notice eating disorder behaviors and express concerns.
-The doctor may lead the treatment of physical complications related to the eating disorder and monitor weight gain if patients are underweight.
+The doctor may lead the treatment of physical complications related to the eating disorder and monitor weight gain if eating disorder patients are underweight.

 Mental health professional

-Because an eating disorder is a mental health condition, recovery also requires the support of a mental health professional such as a therapist, psychologist, or social worker.
-This professional will guide the patient through therapeutic treatments to address underlying psychological causes and build healthy coping mechanisms.
+Because an eating disorder is a mental health condition, recovery also requires the support of a clinical mental health professional such as a therapist, psychologist, or social worker.
+This clinical professional will guide the patient through therapeutic treatments to address underlying psychological causes and build healthy coping mechanisms.
 Examples of therapy modalities that may be used for treating an eating disorder include cognitive behavioral therapy and dialectical behavioral therapy.

 Nutritionist